2021 in Review

 17. Compared to this time last year, are you:

 iii. richer or poorer?
 Richer.

 18. What do you wish you’d done more of?
-Cycling and hiking.
-Due to the shutdown, parks are SO packed during the evenings and weekends.
+Hiking and crafting and taking pictures.

 20. How will you be spending the Winter?
 Blogging, scrapbooking, reading, and spending time with friends.

 22. Did you fall in love in 2021?
 Nope, same loves as always.

 23. What was your favorite month of 2021?
 May for sure!
 We visited Death Valley, Red Rocks, Zion, and Bryce Canyon just to name a few.
 It was absolutely epic.

 24. What was your favorite TV program?
 We really enjoyed the series Hanna.

 25. Do you hate anyone now that you didn’t hate this time last year?
 Nope.
 Not a hater, such a waste of time.